 1.3 Monthly Tier 1 Block Amounts

-Sub-Option 1: include the following language for customers that do NOT purchase DFS, as defined in section 2 of Exhibit D.
+Sub-Option 1: include the following language for customers that do not purchase DFS, as defined in section 2 of Exhibit D.

 The monthly Tier 1 Block Amounts for each month of each Fiscal Year, beginning with FY 2029 shall be equal to: (1) the annual Tier 1 Block Amount as specified in section 1.1 of this exhibit multiplied by (2) the Monthly Shaping Factor for the corresponding month as specified in section 1.2 of this exhibit, rounded to a whole number.
 BPA shall enter such amounts into the table below.
 Due to rounding, total megawatt-hour deliveries during any Fiscal Year may be slightly different than the megawatt-hours stated in section 1.1 of this exhibit. «Customer Name» shall schedule the monthly Tier 1 Block Amounts as flat as possible on all hours of each month.